ldutoit/2020-spring-school-GBS/sessions/dataprep.md

         module load FastQC
         fastqc *gz

      Explanations of this code: `module purge` get rids of any pre-existing potentially conflicting modules. `module spider` searches for modules e.g. `module spider fastqc`  looks for a module called fastqc (or something similar!).
-Once we know what this module is actually called (*note* almost everything we do on terminal is case-sensitive) we can use `module load` to load the module.
+Once we know what this module is actually called (*note*: almost everything we do on terminal is case-sensitive) we can use `module load` to load the module.
 Finally, we ran `fastqc` using the wildcard `*` to select all the *gz* files at once.

    •  You just generated a few FastQC reports.
 Use the Jupyter hub navigator tool circled below to follow the path to your current folder (*hint*: If you're not quite sure where you are, use `pwd`).
 You can then double click on a fastqc html report.